github/codeql/docs/language/learn-ql/index.rst

    writing-queries/writing-queries

-For more information on writing QL to query code written in a specific language see:
+For more information on querying code written in a specific language see:

 .. toctree::
    :maxdepth: 2